 During the last two years, the Clerk of the Board has been providing periodic training to County Commission Liaisons regarding regulatory updates and procedural guidelines to streamline Commission functions and improve compliance with the Brown Act.
-Based on guidance from the Office of the Clerk of the Board, the attached Planning Commission Bylaws are revised to align with recent updates to Santa Cruz County Code 2.38, known as the "Commissions Policy Ordinance of Santa Cruz County" (Exhibit B).
-The strike out version is attached so it is clear what has changed in the latest code update.
+Based on guidance from the Office of the Clerk of the Board, County Counsel prepared accepted, revised Planning Commission Bylaws to align with recent updates to Santa Cruz County Code 2.38, known as the "Commissions Policy Ordinance of Santa Cruz County" (Exhibit B).

-The revised bylaws are provided in strike-out and clean copy form (Exhibit A).
-The revised Planning Commission Bylaws clarify the responsibilities of the Planning Commission and format of hearings.
+The revised bylaws are attached (Exhibit A) for your review.
+The prior adopted Planning Commission Bylaws are attached following the revised Bylaws for reference (Exhibit A).
+The revised Planning Commission Bylaws improve the overall organization and clarify the responsibilities of the Planning Commission and format of hearings, and are intended to be consistent with the procedures and practices of the Board of Supervisors meetings.
 The most significant and necessary change to the Commission bylaws is the Commission's required use of Rosenberg's Rules of Order (Exhibit C) in place of the current Sturgis Rules of Parliamentary Procedure.
-These rules provide a simplified set of parliamentary rules used in California to guide the Commission in its proceedings.
-Other changes include a revision to the Chair/Vice Chair service period from one year to two years.
+The Rosenberg's rules provide a simplified set of parliamentary rules used in California to guide the Commission in its proceedings.
+Other changes include an improved actions section in Item 10, an improved appeals section located in Item 11.3, revision to the Chair/Vice Chair service period of one year with election of officers in April, coinciding with Commissioner appointments by the elected Board of Supervisors.
+In addition, the bylaws have been updated to provide an ethical obligations section, formerly the conflict-of-interest section, and approval of the annual Planning Commission Calendar in November, or the first available meeting thereafter.
 Additional minor changes include updates to Department representatives and procedural changes to assist the Commission Chair and Vice Chair in administering Commission meetings.

-Lastly, minor changes are proposed to the Planning Commission ordinance (Exhibit D), Santa Cruz County Code Chapter 2.74, to align the Commission ordinance with the Commissions Policy Ordinance.
+Minor changes are proposed to the Planning Commission ordinance (Exhibit D), Santa Cruz County Code Chapter 2.74, to align the Commission ordinance with the recently updated Commissions Policy Ordinance.
 These changes are not subject to approval by your Commission though they are included for your information.